victormicco/victormicco/README.md

 ## Background

-I've been developing softwares since 2020, working on personal projects and freelance projects.
-Actually I work at Anjun Express as a Software Developer
+I've been developing software since 2020, working on personal projects and freelance projects.
+Nowadays I work at Anjun Express as a Software Developer

 ## Programming Languages